The benefits of donating blood

-Blood donations are essential to maintaining a vital supply of blood, helping to improve and save the lives of surgical patients, trauma victims, cancer patients, and individuals suffering from chronic illness.
+Blood donations are essential to maintaining a vital supply of blood, helping to save the lives of surgical patients, trauma victims, cancer patients, and individuals suffering from chronic illness.

 Most people are familiar with the four major blood groups: A, B, AB, and O. A person’s blood type is determined by the genes of their parents.